gfall-noaa/National-Snow-Analysis/README.md

 ## Description

 This repository does not host the main operational NSA code.
-Its purpose is a development environment for new products and capabilities to provide additional operational support to the NSA/SNODAS system.
+Its purpose is to provide a development environment for new products and capabilities to provide additional operational support to the NSA/SNODAS system.